chylex/Transparent-Twitch-Chat/README.md

 ### Changing the Settings

 In order to change settings, at the moment you will have to edit [these lines in the source code](https://github.com/chylex/Transparent-Twitch-Chat/blob/master/src/main.js#L21-L28).
-You will unfortunately lose your settings when the script is updated, but the next update will have a proper Settings dialog!
+You will unfortunately lose your settings when the script is updated, but the next update should have a proper Settings dialog!

 ## Report Feedback